GT-McDowell-Lab/PyCAC/docs/chapter5/modify.md

 Set properties associated with a modification.

-The `name_of_modify` could be any string with length smaller than or equal to 30.
+The `modify_name` could be any string with length smaller than or equal to 30.

 There are currently three `modify_type`: _delete_, _cg2at_, and _cutoff_.